 Continue reading The Light and the Black Thing →

 “Evil is a lie.
 Only the Good is real.”

 I am the only person I know who believes evil is a lie.
 Correction.
 My soul also believes this.
 In fact it was she who initially informed me.
 Early on in my journey, shortly after I met my soul, she compared us to a horse and rider.
 I’m the horse.
 My job is to carry my Beloved safely home, without fear, to the earthly kingdom prepared for us since the creation of the world.

 Her imagery was wonderfully compelling.
 And utterly terrifying.

 Continue reading Evil is a Lie in My Head →

-That would be chaos.
-Imagine yourself cast adrift in a realm where thought does not exist.
-Whose name will you call on when you can’t remember your own?
+Chaos.
+Imagine yourself cast adrift in a realm in which the smallest thought cannot exist.
+Whom will you call on when you can’t remember your name?

 Photo: Thomas Hannich for The New York Times